arduino/ArduinoCore-samd/README.md

 ## Installation on Arduino IDE

+Add the following package URL to the Additional Boards Manager URLs field in your Arduino IDE via **File > Preferences** (Settings tab).

-This core is available as a package in the Arduino IDE cores manager.
+This core is now available as a package in the Arduino IDE cores manager.
-Just open the "Boards Manager" and install the package called:
+Just open the **Boards Manager** and install the package called:

-"Atmel ATSAMD21E18A (32-bits ARM Cortex-M0+) Boards"
+"Atmel ATSAMD21E18A core" by FemtoIO

 ## Support

+This package is derrived from the Arduino Zero bootloader and core.
+It has been modified to work with the E variant of the SAM D21 chips.

 There is a dedicated section of the Arduino Forum for general discussion and project assistance: